 Kinngait was ground zero for the Inuit art market.
 In 1959, the West Baffin Eskimo Co-operative was established: it remains the oldest arts organization in the Canadian Arctic and the oldest professional Inuit printmaking studio in Canada.

 Old and new generations of outstanding artists, carvers, and printmakers continue to make Kinngait a proud centre for Inuit art.
 We’ll visit studios and meet the artists here—an opportunity to purchase outstanding works straight from the source.

 Day 5: Hudson Strait

 On this exploration day, we’ll be making the most of what the wind, weather and wildlife have to offer.
 We can expect to navigate the icy waters of Hudson Strait.
 Our expedition staff will scan for polar bears, walrus, whales, seals, and seabirds as we go.

-Heading northwest along the Ungava Peninsula, we’re exploring an area of treeless tundra rich in geology and flora.
+Along the Ungava Peninsula, we explore an area of treeless tundra rich in geology and flora.
 We’ll enjoy hiking and a Zodiac cruise.

 Day 10: At Sea – Davis Strait

 Our presentation series will continue as we steam across the Davis Strait towards Greenland.
 Our resource staff will deepen your understanding of the Arctic as we go.
 This is an excellent time to enjoy workshops and group learning, watch a documentary or dive into our library.